 Progress towards the goal is not on track.

-The rate of health checks among Indigenous adults aged 55 and over varied by jurisdiction—ranging from 27% in Victoria to 56% in Queensland in 2019–20.
+The rate of health checks among Indigenous adults aged 55 and over varied by jurisdiction—ranging from 27% in Victoria to 56% in Queensland in 2020–21.

-Indigenous Australians may access mainstream or Indigenous-specific primary health care services.
-They are available through community clinics, Aboriginal Community Controlled Health Services (ACCHSs) and other health care facilities.
+Indigenous Australians may access Indigenous-specific health checks at mainstream or Indigenous-specific primary health care services.
+These health checks are available through community clinics, Aboriginal Community Controlled Health Organisations (ACCHOs) and other health care facilities.

 The Indigenous primary health care national Key Performance Indicators (nKPIs) data collection provides information on primary health care organisations that receive funding from the Department of Health to provide primary health care services mainly to Aboriginal and Torres Strait Islander people.

-Data from the national Key Performance Indicator (nKPI) data collection can be used, together with MBS data, to estimate the proportion of health checks delivered by ACCHSs.
+Data from the national Key Performance Indicator (nKPI) data collection can be used, together with MBS data, to estimate the proportion of health checks delivered by ACCHOs.

-It is important to note that these proportions underestimate the true proportion as the nKPI data collection only captures regular clients who received a health check at ACCHSs.
-Additionally, not all health checks performed at ACCHSs are claimed through the MBS and have therefore not been captured in these estimates.
-Services provided by ACCHSs who did not provide information to the nKPI data collection were also not included.
+It is important to note that these proportions underestimate the true proportion as the nKPI data collection only captures regular clients who received a health check at ACCHOs.
+Additionally, not all health checks performed at ACCHOs are claimed through the MBS and have therefore not been captured in these estimates.
+Services provided by ACCHOs who did not provide information to the nKPI data collection were also not included.

-The estimated proportion of health checks provided by ACCHSs is high when compared with workforce size.
-In 2018–19, there were around 500 full-time equivalent (FTE) GPs employed in ACCHSs (AIHW 2020).
-This represented roughly 1.8% of the total FTE GP workforce (based on about 28,400 total GP FTEs, using data from the National Health Workforce Dataset for 2018) (Health 2020b).
+The estimated proportion of health checks provided by ACCHOs is high when compared with workforce size.
+In 2019–20, there were around 540 full-time equivalent (FTE) GPs employed in ACCHOs (AIHW 2021b).
+This represented roughly 1.8% of the total FTE GP workforce (based on about 29,700 total GP FTEs, using data from the National Health Workforce Dataset for 2019) (Health 2021).